What Is a Cold?

 Colds spread through person-to-person contact or by breathing in virus particles, which can travel up to 12 feet through the air when someone with a cold coughs or sneezes.
-Touching the mouth or nose after touching skin or another contaminated surface can also spread a cold.
+Touching the mouth or nose after touching a contaminated surface can also spread a cold.

 Because so many viruses cause colds, there isn't a vaccine to protect against them.
 To help avoid catching one, kids should:

 - steer clear of anyone who has a cold